 40.5% savings!
 Just like that!

-Yes, great savings can be simple to get.
-So, it makes perfect sense for you to use Jedi patience to your advantage.
+It makes perfect sense for you to use Jedi patience to your advantage.
 You’ll be very glad you followed Yoda’s wise advice 🙂

 It pays to always be patient when you shop.